symfony/ux/src/Translator/doc/index.rst

 Symfony UX Translator
 =====================

+**EXPERIMENTAL** This component is currently experimental and is likely to change, or even change drastically.

 Symfony UX Translator is a Symfony bundle providing the same mechanism as `Symfony Translator`_ in JavaScript with a TypeScript integration, in Symfony applications.
 It is part of `the Symfony UX initiative`_.